MeanderingProgrammer/dashboard.nvim/README.md

         require('dashboard').setup({
             --List of directory paths
             directories = {},
-            color_groups = {
+            highlight_groups = {
-                --Color group to use for icons
+                --Highlight group to use for icons
                 icon = 'Constant',
-                --Color group to use for directory paths directory = 'Delimiter',
+                --Highlight group to use for directory paths directory = 'Delimiter',
-                --Color group to use for hotkeys
+                --Highlight group to use for hotkeys
                 hotkey = 'Statement',
             },
         })